 “Okay,” he says, “you should be able to lift 3/8” feather weight sheet-rock by yourself.
-Now how big is your garage?”
+How big is your garage?”

-It would be simple, efficient and painless – if only Lyle let you get away with being a moron.
+It would be simple, efficient and painless – if only Lyle would let you get away with being a moron.
 But he doesn’t and it has cost him.
-The big-box stores have cut into his business forcing him to lay off anyone on his staff capable of empathy.
+The big-box stores have cut into his business forcing him to lay off anyone on his staff who is capable of empathy.